ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Batch-Polling and Batch-Level Comparison Audits

 \section{Batch-Polling and Batch-Level Comparison Audits}

 So far we have been discussing audits that sample and manually interpret individual ballot cards: \emph{ballot-polling} audits, which use only the manual interpretation of the sampled ballots, and \emph{ballot-level comparison} audits, which also use the system's interpretation of the sampled ballot cards (CVRs).
 Ballot-level comparison audits are the most efficient strategy (measured by expected sample size) if the voting system can export CVRs in a way that the allows the corresponding physical ballot cards to be identified, retrieved, and interpreted manually.
-Legacy systems cannot.
+Legacy voting systems cannot: some do not create CVRs at all, and some that do create CVRs do not provide information to link each CVR to the corresponding physical card.
 Even with modern equipment, reporting CVRs linked to physical ballot cards while maintaining vote anonymity is hard if votes are tabulated in precincts or vote centers, because the order in which ballot cards are scanned, tabulated, and stored can be nearly identical to the order in which they were cast.
+(However, see \cite{stark22b}.)

 Many jurisdictions tabulate and store ballot cards in physical batches for which the voting system can report batch-level results.\footnote{ Vote centers and vote-by-mail can make batch-level comparison audits hard or impossible, since some voting systems can only report vote subtotals for batches based on political geography (e.g., precincts), which may not correspond to physically identifiable batches.
 To create physical batches that match the reporting batches would require sorting the ballot cards. } Thus it can be desirable to sample and interpret \emph{batches} of ballot cards instead of \emph{individual} ballot cards. \emph{Batch-polling} audits use human interpretation of the votes in the batches but not the voting system's tabulation (other than the system's report of who won, and possibly the reported vote totals). \emph{Batch-level comparison} audits compare human interpretation of the ballot cards in the sampled batches to the voting system's interpretation of the same cards.
-Batch-level comparison audits are operationally similar to existing, non-risk-limiting audits in many states, including California and New York---but RLAs provide statistical guarantees, unlike the statutory audits in California and New York.
+Batch-level comparison audits are operationally similar to existing audits in many states, including California and New York---but RLAs provide statistical guarantees that those statutory audits do not provide.

 For many social choice functions (including all scoring rules), knowing the total number of votes reported for each candidate in each batch is enough to conduct a batch-level comparison audit.
 But for some voting systems and some social choice functions, batch-level results contain too little information.
 For instance, to audit instant-runoff voting (IRV), it is not enough to know how many voters gave each rank to each candidate: the joint distribution of ranks matters.